 Finally, it is important to think about general life planning, such as legal issues (including trust funds, guardianships, or conservatorships and protections from abuse and neglect under the Americans with Disabilities Act), housing (the various options and how to apply), transportation (the different types, hours of availability, and the locations served), employment, and recreational activities.

 Transitioning your child to adulthood may seem complicated and challenging, but there are many resources in place to help you achieve your goals.
-Not the least of these is the National Fragile X Foundation and the increasing numbers of parents involved in its .
-Call the foundation for information, support and referrals.
+Not the least of these is the National Fragile X Foundation and the increasing numbers of parents involved in its Community Support Network.
+Contact the Foundation for information, support, and referrals.

 As always, patience, persistence, and advocacy are important components in navigating adult services.
 Professional advocates can also be useful resources to help take some of the burden off your shoulders.
-Consult local resources or a group in your area for information and referrals to qualified professionals.
+Consult local resources or an NFXF Community Support Network group in your area for information and referrals to qualified professionals.